torcolvin/couchbase-lite-wiki/Legacy-Attachment-Handling.md

 This rule needs to be honored by Couchbase Lite's sub-document API, as well as LiteCore code that detects attachments in documents (i.e. to set the internal `kC4DocHasAttachment` flag.)

+Applications can choose to migrate attachments to blob properties if they wish, treating this like any other type of application schema change.
+They could upgrade every document (move attachments to blobs) at once when first opening the database, or wait until saving a document.
+In the latter case, their code (including queries!) needs to be flexible enough to look for blobs in either location.

 ## Pushing To Sync Gateway

 When pushing a document that contains blobs to Sync Gateway: